Liquid carbon dioxide: Properties

 Liquid carbon dioxide is a type of liquid which is formed from highly compressed and cooled gaseous carbon dioxide.
 It does not form under atmospheric conditions.
 It only exists when the pressure is above 5.1 atm and the temperature is under 31.1 °C (temperature of critical point) and above -56.6 °C (temperature of triple point).
 The chemical symbol remains the same as gaseous carbon dioxide (CO_{2}).
-It is transparent and odorless, and its density is 1101 kg/m^{3} when the liquid is at full saturation at -37 °C.
+It is transparent and odorless, and its density is 1101 kg/m^{3} when the liquid is at full saturation at -37 °C, decreasing to half that near its critical point.

 The solubility of water in liquid carbon dioxide is measured in a range of temperatures, ranging from -29 °C to 22.6 °C. At this temperature, the pressure is measured in a range from 15 to 60 atmospheres.
 The solubility turned out to be very low: from 0.02 to 0.10 %.